MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

-Edit the file ``win32\Makefile.msvc`` and change the one occurrence of ``zdll.lib`` to ``zlib1.lib``, and then run the following commands in the ``win32`` subdirectory, substituting the correct locations for the iconv and zlib libraries::
+Edit the file ``win32\Makefile.msvc`` and change the one occurrence of ``zdll.lib`` to ``zlib1.lib``, and then run the following commands in the ``win32`` subfolder, substituting the correct locations for the iconv and zlib libraries::

  cscript configure.js compiler=msvc prefix=C:\libxml2-2.6.30.win64 ^